 - Collect blood or urine samples for laboratory testing.

 Information from a physical exam and laboratory tests can help identify health issues that can cause symptoms of dementia.
 Common causes of dementia-like symptoms are depression, untreated sleep apnea, delirium, side effects of medications, thyroid problems, certain vitamin deficiencies and excessive alcohol consumption.
-Unlike Alzheimer’s and other dementias, these conditions often may be reversed
+Unlike Alzheimer’s and other dementias, these conditions often may be reversed with treatment.

 Be prepared for the doctor to ask: